 - Physical Recovery: Exposing your body to cold water immersion less than six hours after your workout may help reduce delayed onset muscle soreness.
 But some research shows there’s not much benefit 24 hours or later post-workout.
 (9)

-- Weight Loss: Plunging may help increase brown fat tissue activity, increasing your metabolism and allowing you to burn more calories and encouraging your body to begin the fat-burning process.
+- Weight Loss: Plunging may help increase brown fat tissue activity, a type of fat that regulates your body temperature in cold temperatures by burning calories.
+This means plunging may increase your metabolism, allowing you to burn more calories and encouraging your body to begin the fat-burning process.
 (5) Other studies have shown that subjects exposed to “cold stress” underwater had an 80 percent increase in their metabolism (that means they burned more calories).
 (6)

 Risks and Side Effects of Cold Plunging